C5-OH Acylcarnitine, Quantitative, Urine

 Confirmatory and diagnostic testing are necessary to differentiate these clinical entities.
 This test can be useful in differentiating patients with 3-methylcrotonylglycinuria and with 3-methylglutaconic aciduria as they typically excrete larger amounts of C5-OH in urine compared to patients with the other diagnoses.

 The American College of Medical Genetics (ACMG) newborn screening work group published diagnostic algorithms for the follow-up of infants who had positive newborn screening results.
-For further information, see http://www.acmg.net.
+For more information, see URL: http://www.acmg.net.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.